VitorPatrezze/anagram-io/README.md

-This branch contains the resulting project for this crash course: https://www.youtube.com/watch?v=w7ejDZ8SWv8
+# This branch contains the resulting project for this crash course: https://www.youtube.com/watch?v=w7ejDZ8SWv8.
 It was used as a starting project for the real project: Anagram.io

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts